carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 The implementation of each process in the process network can be seen in the respectively named files in the [`Duplicati/Library/Main/Operation/Restore` folder](https://github.com/duplicati/duplicati/tree/master/Duplicati/Library/Main/Operation/Restore).

-With this setup, each process in step 4 can run asynchronously, allowing for overlapping execution.
+With this setup, the processes in step 4 can run asynchronously, allowing for overlapping execution.
 Furthermore, some of the processes can run in parallel, allowing for using more system resources at the bottleneck steps.
 In particular, the core work of downloading (4.5 Volume Downloader), decrypting (4.6 Volume Decryptor), decompressing (4.7 Volume Decompresor), and patching blocks (4.1 File Processor) is parallelized.
 Each of these steps can be scaled individually to maximize the utilization of the system resources.

 A major benefit is that the post verification step has been removed as it's now performed on the fly during the restore flow.
 This was separated in the legacy flow as the block writes were scattered, meaning each file was not ensured fully restored until the end of the flow.
-In the new flow, each file processor knows exactly when each file is fully restored and can thus verify while it is being restored.
+In the new flow, each File Processor knows exactly when each file is fully restored and can thus verify while it is being restored.

-The whole network shuts down starting at the filelister, once it runs out of files to request.
+The entire network shuts down in sequence, beginning with the File Lister, once it runs out of files to request.
-Then each fileprocessor shuts down when trying to request a file from the filelister, which is no longer available.
+Then each File Processor shuts down when trying to request a file from the File Lister, which is no longer available.
-Once all fileprocessors have shut down, the block cache signals the volume cache to shut down, which in turn shuts down the volume downloaders, volume decryptors, and volume decompressors.
+Once all File Processors have shut down, the Block Manager signals the Volume Manager to shut down, which in turn shuts down the Volume Downloaders, Volume Decryptors, and Volume Decompressors.
-Once that subnetwork has shut down, the block cache shuts down, which is the final process to shut down.
+Once that subnetwork has shut down, the Block Manager shuts down, which is the final process to shut down.

 This new flow alleviates the problems of the legacy flow, while retaining most of its benefits:

-- While the steps are no longer performed in a clearly separated sequence, each step is still separated into a process allowing for a clear separation of concerns.
+- While the steps are no longer performed in a clear sequence, each step is still encapsulated in a distinct process, maintaining a clear separation of concerns.
 - The steps are executed concurrently, allowing for overlapping execution and better utilization of system resources.
 - The block writes are sequential to a file, leading to a more disk-friendly access pattern per file written.
-- The cache system ensures that each block and volume is only downloaded, decrypted, and decompressed once (assuming that cache entries aren't evicted too early due to memory limitations).
+- The caching system ensures that each block and volume is only downloaded, decrypted, and decompressed once (assuming that cache entries aren't evicted too early due to memory limitations).
-- The verification is now performed integrated into the restore flow.
+- The verification is now integrated into the restore flow.

 It has the following drawbacks:

 - The flow is more complex, as it is now a network of processes that communicate through channels.
 This can, in the worst case, lead to deadlocks where the system is stalled without any progression.
-Hewever, we have added timeout detection that will warn the user if the system is seemingly stalled.
+However, we have added timeout detection to warn the user if the system stalls.
 We have also tried to ensure that any error will terminate the network, so the system will not be stuck indefinitely.
-- The cache system needs to be managed, which can be a complex task, and that entails increased resource consumption.
+- The caching system needs to be managed, which can be a complex task, and that entails increased resource consumption.
 However, in our testing, most of the work spent was not managing cache, but actual work; downloading, decrypting, decompressing, and patching blocks.
 - The flow is less stable, as it is a new implementation that hasn't been tested as thoroughly as the legacy flow.
 Given more time and use, confidence in the new flow will increase.

 ## Additional optimizations